JohnCoatesOSS/Limitless/.github/ISSUE_TEMPLATE.md

+(If you are making a feature request explain what it is, how it would work.
+If you have snippets of code or sketches/mockups please add them.
+Then delete the rest of the template.)<br>
 (Thanks for reporting an issue!
 Please make sure you click the link above to view the issue guidelines, then fill out the blanks below.)

 What are the steps to reproduce this issue?